Logo link to homepage

 Report for Suwanosejima

-Japan Meteorological Agency (JMA) reported that the eruption at Suwanosejima's Ontake Crater continued during 20-26 March.
-Crater incandescence was observed nightly in infrared camera images.
-A total of seven explosions were registered by the seismic network; resulting ash plumes rose up to 1.3 km above the crater rim before drifting N and SE and ejected large ballistic projectiles (20-30 cm in diameter) as far as 600 m away from the center of the crater.
-The Alert Level remained at 2 (on a 5-level scale) and the public was warned to stay at least 1-km away from the crater.
+The Japan Meteorological Agency (JMA) reported that eruptive activity at Suwanosejima's Ontake Crater continued during 17-24 March.
+Incandescence was observed nightly in webcam images.
+Eruptive activity generated emissions that rose 800 m above the crater rim and ejected blocks as far as 300 m.
+The Alert Level remained at 2 (the second level on a five-level scale) and the public was warned to stay at least 1.5 km away from the crater.

 Source: Japan Meteorological Agency (JMA)